Debaq/Dird/README.md

 Multiple sessions can be compared to review differences in statistics, images, and reports over time.
 To do this press the **Session comparison** button and select two or more sessions.

+A session can be **CLOSED** if a finished report is **generated**, or an already generated report is **finished**.
+Once a session is closed, no further changes to it can be made, it can only be duplicated.

 ## Working inside a Session

 ### Analyze image(s)